April 11, 2017, by Sharon Caine

 At the end of April, Information Services will be making the suite of Microsoft Office 365 applications available to UNUK students and staff.

-Office 365 campus roadshows are now published for May, visit the IT Services website to find out more.
+Office 365 campus roadshows are now published, visit the IT Services website to find out more.

 What is Office 365?